Recap – This is the last leg of our 08 days trip Delhi – Kalpa – Sangla – Chitkul- Shimla – Delhi. Though Sangla…Read More

 At Kibber we stayed at Tashi Zom guest house which was just before the village separate from the rest of the village.
 It was really sunny, windy and chilly outside so most of the time we stayed indoor.
 I went out a little to take a walk around the guest house and inside the village.
 This is a proper village with a school and a game of volleyball was going on.
 There are other guest houses and this village witness some tourists.
 Here I met Mr. Anurag Jately and his assistant.
 He is ex-NGC, ex-Fox Traveller head of programming for them and he was shooting night sky in timelapse, phew!!
 I was just awestruck listening to his anecdotes and watching some of his work on his laptop.Read More

-Rudyard Kipling described Spiti Valley in below words: “At last they entered a world – a valley of leagues where…Read More
+Rudyard Kipling described Spiti Valley in below words: “At last they entered a world – a valley of leagues where the high hills were…Read More

 Just this morning I was overwhelmed to see the abundance that water has bestowed in the southern part of Lahaul.
 I thought that is glorious.
 And now I stand awestruck in this dry and desolate landscape where soaring mountains surround a vast high altitude rolling plain through which is a deep gorge and a river flowing through it… We are a little short of Sarchu and these are the Lingti plains where there is virtually no precipitation even in the winters…